MonsAltus/Employee-Tracker/README.md

 ## Installation:
 If you want to use or develop this application locally, clone the repository and install dependencies by running `npm i` in your terminal in the root folder.
 Start the application by running `node app` into you terminal in the root folder.
+The MySQL connection uses a `.env` to hold a password.
+Create a `.env` file or replace with field in `index.js` with a hardcoded password.

 ## Usage:
 [GIF of app functionality](./assets/preview1.gif)<br>